cython/cython/docs/src/userguide/numpy_tutorial.rst

     In [12]: f = np.arange(N*N, dtype=np.int).reshape((N,N))
     In [13]: g = np.arange(81, dtype=np.int).reshape((9, 9))
     In [19]: %timeit -n2 -r3 convolve_py.naive_convolve(f, g)
-    2 loops, best of 3: 1.86 s per loop
+    422 ms ± 2.06 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
-    In [20]: %timeit -n2 -r3 convolve1.naive_convolve(f, g)
+    In [20]: %timeit -n2 -r3 convolve_cy.naive_convolve(f, g)
-    2 loops, best of 3: 1.41 s per loop
+    342 ms ± 1.39 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

 There's not such a huge difference yet; because the C code still does exactly what the Python interpreter does (meaning, for instance, that a new object is allocated for each number used).
+You can look at the Python interaction and the generated C code by using `-a` when calling Cython from the command line, `%%cython -a` when using a Jupyter Notebook, or by using `cythonize('convolve_cy.pyx', annotate=True)` when using a `setup.py`.
 Look at the generated html file and see what is needed for even the simplest statements you get the point quickly.
 We need to give Cython more information; we need to add types.